pmcinnis263/challenge/README.md

 [link](https://www.sortable.com/coding-challenge)

 #### Task
 Generate a file full of `Result` objects which associate each known `Product` to its associated `Listing(s)`.
-Precision is valued over Recall
+Precision is valued over Recall, but both should be maximized.

 The `Result` should match product listings from a 3rd party retailers, e.g. `“Nikon D90 12.3MP Digital SLR Camera (Body Only)”` against a set of known products, e.g. `“Nikon D90”`.